ilan-anodot/anodotcost_api_docs_slate/source/includes/_Topology.md

 ## Load Start
 Use this API to start the topology data load.
-This API is used to markup the process initiation.
+This API is used to mark the process initiation.

 The process retrieves a new “rollupid” to be used in the data ingestion API.
 Upon a successful iteration (“Response 200”), the response includes a new “rollupid”, which is used by the ‘Bulk entities data ingestion’ API.